World reacts to Taiwan election as China says reunification ‘inevitable’

 While Taiwan has been self-governed since the 1940s, China still claims the island and its outlying territories.

-The vote “will not change the basic landscape and development trend of cross-Strait relations,” the statement said.
+The vote “will not change the basic landscape and development trend of cross-Strait relations,” Binhua said.
 Beijing’s stance on “realising national reunification remains consistent, and our determination is as firm as rock.”

-China “firmly oppose[s] the separatist activities aimed at ‘Taiwan independence’ as well as foreign interference”, it added.
+China “firmly oppose[s] the separatist activities aimed at ‘Taiwan independence’ as well as foreign interference”, he added.

 United States